 FI MUNI has been researching Smart Cities at the international level for more than 6 years in the Service Systems Laboratory.
 In practical application, he collaborates in the design of implementation materials for the SMART concept, analytical and evaluation materials.

-The CODA group (disa.fi.muni.cz/complex-data-analysis) of the DISA lab draws on more than 20 years of experience in complex data incorporation and search.
-In a current collaboration with the University of Kiel on the GACR project “Learned indexes for similarity search”, he is investigating and applying a new type of data structures that accelerate searches in documents, images or proteins thanks to machine learning models.
+Group CODA from the DISA laboratory draws on more than twenty years of experience in processing and searching complex data.
+In its current collaboration with the University of Kiel on the GAČR project "Learned Indexes for Similarity Searching," it is researching and applying a new type of data structure that uses machine learning models to accelerate searches in documents, images, and proteins.

-Students and staff at the Natural Language Processing (NLP) Centre (nlp.fi.muni.cz) have created many tools for text processing and its huge collections over its more than 25-year history.
-Many of them are used in workplaces all over the world.
-Recently, the center's focus has shifted to large language models (LLMs) - it creates models, tunes them for specific tasks, or creates applications that use the models.
-In doing so, it continues to build on the expertise of efficiently processing the large textual data that is important for LLMs.
+Students and staff of the Natural Language Processing Centre (NLP) have created many tools for processing texts and their enormous collections over more than 25 years of history.
+Many of these are used in workplaces around the world.
+Recently, the center's focus has shifted to large language models (LLMs) – creating models, fine-tuning them for specific tasks, or creating applications that use the models.
+In doing so, it continues to build on its expertise in the efficient processing of large text data, which is important for LLMs.

 ICUK has extensive experience with the Smart City concept within the Smart Accelerator for Ústí nad Labem Region III, as this project focuses on supporting the innovation environment and smart specialisation in the region.